Blackberry Smoke

-Blackberry Smoke is an American country rock band formed in Atlanta, Georgia, in 2001.
+Blackberry Smoke is an American rock band formed in Atlanta, Georgia, in 2001.
 The lineup consists of lead vocalist and lead guitarist Charlie Starr, lead/rhythm guitarist Paul Jackson, bassist Richard Turner and keyboardist Brandon Still.
 Richard's brother Brit Turner was the band's co-founder and drummer before his death in March 2024.
-Drumming duties have been covered during the bands tours since late 2023 by Atlanta drummer Kent Aberle.
-In 2018, they added touring members, guitarist Benji Shanks and percussionist Preston Holcomb, with Holcomb retiring from touring in the Spring of 2024.
+Drumming duties have been covered during the band's tours since late 2023 by Atlanta drummer Kent Aberle.
+In 2018, they added touring members guitarist Benji Shanks and percussionist Preston Holcomb, with Holcomb retiring from touring in the spring of 2024.
 They have released eight studio albums, two live albums and five extended plays.

 History

 Blackberry Smoke was formed in Atlanta, Georgia, in 2001.
 They are the first independently released artist to hit No. 1 on the Billboard Country Album charts in modern history.
 Their debut album, Bad Luck Ain't No Crime, was released in 2003.
-Their second album released in 2009, Little Piece of Dixie. has been featured by Paste magazine and other publications.
+Their second album released in 2009, Little Piece of Dixie, was featured by Paste magazine and other publications.

 In 2015, Blackberry Smoke became the first small independent outfit to have an album, Holding All The Roses, go to No. 1 on the Billboard Country Albums chart.
 Blackberry Smoke's 2016 album Like An Arrow did the same.
 They have performed throughout the United States, Europe, Australia, and South America.
 They have performed alongside numerous artists such as Tedeschi Trucks Band, Guns N' Roses, Zac Brown Band, ZZ Top, Eric Church and Lynyrd Skynyrd.